Schmigadoon!

+Blending satire and homage, Schmigadoon! alludes to numerous musicals in a pastiche of plots and song styles.
+The first season, set in the bucolic small town of Schmigadoon, blends elements of various Golden Age musicals of the 1940s and '50s, while the second season relocates the action to the gritty city of Schmicago and incorporates the darker, edgier themes of 1960s and '70s musicals.

-Season 1 of Schmigadoon! was a parody of, and satirical homage to, Golden Age musicals of the 1940s and 1950s.
-The series stars an ensemble cast led by Cecily Strong and Keegan-Michael Key.
-The first season was directed by Barry Sonnenfeld, while Robert Luketic will direct the second season, with choreography by Christopher Gattelli.
-Cinco Paul won the Primetime Emmy Award for Outstanding Original Music and Lyrics in 2022 for "Corn Puddin'", a song that was featured in the pilot episode.
+Barry Sonnenfeld directed the first season, with choreography by Christopher Gattelli, and Cinco Paul won the Primetime Emmy Award for Outstanding Original Music and Lyrics for the song "Corn Puddin'", featured in the pilot episode.
+The second season premiered April 5, 2023, directed by Alice Mathias and Robert Luketic, with Gattelli's choreography.

-In season 2, filmed in 2022, and premiering on April 5, 2023, Josh and Melissa will find themselves in Schmicago, a world yielding a similar satirical homage to 1960s, 1970s and 1980s musicals.
+The series was not renewed for a third season.
+A stage adaptation written by Paul premiered at the Kennedy Center in 2025 and is expected to transfer to Broadway in 2026.

 Background

 Cinco Paul had the idea for the show over 20 years before the series premiered, that it would be funny if two men, like the backpackers in An American Werewolf In London, stumbled upon a musical, instead of a horror story.
 According to Paul, the concept only fully came into focus for him when it changed to "a couple who are stuck there until they can find true love".
-Paul has said that even though Schmigadoon's musical style, characters and satire are largely based on 1940s and 1950s musicals, the sets and costumes reflect 1910s America, like the setting in The Music Man.
+Paul said that even though Schmigadoon's season 1 musical style, characters and satire are largely based on 1940s and 1950s musicals, the sets and costumes reflect 1910s America, like the setting in The Music Man.

 Premise

 In the first season, two New York doctors, Melissa and Josh, go on a backpacking trip in an attempt to patch up their failing relationship, only to find themselves still arguing.
-They get lost and soon discover a magical town called Schmigadoon, which is perpetually trapped in a Golden Age-style musical, and soon learn that they cannot leave the town until they find true love.
+They get lost and soon discover a magical town called Schmigadoon, which is perpetually trapped in a Golden Age–style musical, and soon learn that they cannot leave the town until they find "true love".
 The title and concept parody the 1947 musical Brigadoon.

-In season two, Melissa and Josh find their lives monotonous as doctors in New York City; they search for the quaint village of Schmigadoon but arrive, instead, in a world that pays satirical homage to sexy, dark 1960s and 1970s musicals.
-The title parodies the 1975 musical Chicago.
+In season 2, Melissa and Josh, now married, find their lives monotonous as doctors in New York City; they search for the quaint village of Schmigadoon but instead arrive in Schmicago, a world that pays satirical homage to sexy, dark 1960s and 1970s musicals; to escape, they are told, they must reach a happy ending.
+The name of the setting, Schmicago, parodies the 1975 musical Chicago.
+As in the first season, the last episode reaches beyond the time period of the rest of season 2 to reference later musical styles.